Monte Sereno, CA

 Here are the quick statistics for the closed sales in the last complete month to give a sense of how things are going with the Monte Sereno real estate market.
 Sales data comes from my Monte Sereno Real Estate Report.
 Given that the supply of homes to study is tiny, what can we tell from this data?

-It’s true that an average Monte Sereno house is about $2.5-3.5 million, and often higher in the current market – a little steep for most folks!
+It’s true that an average Monte Sereno house is about $2.5-3.5 million, and often higher in the current market – closer to $4 million – a little steep for most folks!

 Monte Sereno Real Estate Market Trends at a Glance:

-Sales rose by this month from 3 in May to 6 in June.
+Not too much changed in August compared to the month before.
 Small pools of data can shift drastically very quickly, so it’s important to take this data with a grain of salt.
-Still it’s an improvement over the lone 1 sale in March and 2 sales in February.
-Looking back a little farther, sales have caught back up to where they were in 2019, though active inventory is still falling short.
-The market is much cooler than where we would have expected without the pandemic, but it’s still an active seller’s market.
+Sales rose a hair while pending sales and active listings slipped.
+Looking back a little farther, sales are looking up from 2019, while active inventory still falls short.
+The market remains hot and it’s an active seller’s market.

 And the month before: